Preventing Back Injury from Lifting

 There are a number of ways back injuries can happen at work, but according to the Mayo Clinic, they can be broken down into three broad categories:

-- Overexertion: A person forcing themselves to lift heavy objects without taking the right precautions first is one of the most common causes of back injury.
-This is especially true if they try to lift or move heavy items without the help of others.
+1. Overexertion: A person forcing themselves to lift a heavy weight without taking the right precautions first is one of the most common causes of back injury.
+This is especially true if they try to lift or move a heavy object without the help of others.

-- Repetition: Repeating the same muscle movements over and over again can lead to back injuries, especially including strained muscle injuries.
-This can be much worse if the repetitive motion involves awkward or unnatural moves, like twisting the spine into uncomfortable positions.
+1. Repetition: Repeating the same muscle movements over and over again can lead to back injuries, especially including muscle strain injuries.
+This can be much worse if the repetitive motion involves awkward or unnatural moves with poor posture, like twisting the spine into uncomfortable positions.

-- Inactivity: This one might come as a surprise, but too much down time can lead to a back injury, too.
-Back injuries from inactivity typically affect those who work office jobs that don’t require too much physical exertion.
-Sitting over a computer with poor posture all day can cause strains in the back and can even weaken the muscles and tendons, which can also lead to injury if the worker goes to lift something later.
+1. Inactivity: This one might come as a surprise, but too much down time can lead to injury and chronic back pain, too.
+Back injuries from inactivity typically affect those who work office jobs that don’t require too much physical exertion or exercise.
+Sitting over a computer with poor posture all day can cause lumbar strain and can even weaken the back and abdominal muscles.
+When the worker needs to lift a heavy object later, they could end up with a pulled back muscle, sprain injury or worse.

 What can you do to prevent back injuries in the workplace?

-A few things, but you should focus on teaching employees safe lifting techniques and design your workspace in a way that reduces the risk of injury.
+A few things, but you should focus on teaching employees the safe and proper lifting technique, as well as designing your workspace in a way that reduces the risk of injury.

 Train employees on proper lifting technique

-When lifting any object, whether on their own or with team members, employees should avoid putting unnecessary strain on their backs and focus on lifting with their leg muscles while activating their core muscles.
+When lifting any object, whether on their own or with team members, employees should avoid putting unnecessary low back strain by focusing on lifting with their leg muscles while activating their core muscles.
 Teach them to squat low, arch their backs and lift from the ground every time they go to pick something up, no matter how light it might seem.

 This takes the pressure off the back and gets their abdominal muscles and leg muscles – the strongest muscle group in the body – to do the hard work.